![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Then Shadow's motor-heavy front end began dominating our flight path, and we rotated forward to give me a live top view of a wilderness forest up close.
 Or at least what could be seen of one in-between the branches and foliage now impacting against us.

-I heard my tools in the trunk shift en mass as we slowly tumbled forward.
-The force of impacts with the trees greatly intensified, feeling like I was in Shadow's belly as he fought a boxing match with a giant, with punch after punch being delivered to our mid-section.
+I heard my tools in the trunk shift en mass as we tumbled forward.
+The force of impacts with the trees greatly intensified, giving me the feeling I was in Shadow's belly as he fought a boxing match with a giant, with punch after punch being delivered to our mid-section.

 Our forward tilt for a split second had given me a view of distant countryside, then went dark as branches and leaves whipped across the windshield and side windows.

-Then the whole car began rotating sideways counter-clock-wise in addition to flipping tail over front.
+At that moment, the whole car began rotating sideways counter-clock-wise, in addition to flipping tail over front.
 And I thanked God I'd installed a roll cage-- although it remained to be seen how much help it'd be in this particular situation.
-I again heard my tools in the trunk.
-This time it sounded like they were doing their impression of a metallic waterfall.
+I again heard my tools in the trunk; this time it sounded like they were doing their impression of a metallic waterfall.

 I discovered my seat belts weren't nearly as tight as I thought they were, as I dangled from them upside-down, my knees striking the bottom of my dash.
 As the whole world slowly revolved around me.
 Yikes!
 I thought to myself at that moment.
 I hadn't designed my flimsy fiberglass dash to take my weight on it upside down.
 Or right-side up either, for that matter.
-So I tried flexing my legs upwards (or was it downwards?)-- pressing my feet firmly against Shadow's floorboards in order to take their weight off the dash's bottom edge.
+So I tried flexing my legs upwards (or was it downwards?)-- pressing my feet firmly against Shadow's floorboards, in order to take the weight of my legs off the dash's bottom edge.

 We hit a few things extremely hard, one actually almost knocking the breath out of me.
-Each hit noisily jangled my tool collection yet again.
+Each strike noisily jangled my tool collection yet again.

 And once more, the tools gave their own tinkling announcement of the fact.

-Then we seemed to be falling again-- but just for a split second-- and then came the final impact.
-My head banged painfully against the ceiling.
+Then we seemed to be falling again-- but just for a split second-- and then came the final, jarring impact (although all things considered, this one was nowhere near as bad as some of the previous ones had been).
+My head banged painfully against the ceiling this time.
 Ow!

 I was stunned.
 In shock.
 I wondered if I'd passed out and was now dreaming.
 Or was I dead?

-For in-between the debris mostly covering the windows, it appeared Shadow and I were now sitting upright near a very pebbly bank of a very shallow small stream running through an open space between tree lines of maybe 30 or 40 feet.
+For in-between the woodsy debris mostly covering the windows, it appeared Shadow and I were now sitting upright, facing a very pebbly bank of a small, shallow stream, running through an open space maybe 30 or 40 feet wide between tree lines.
 We ourselves were under and among the trees on our side.
-Debris, some of it quite large, was raining down atop us, banging on Shadow's roof and threatening at times to shatter our windshield and especially vulnerable rear window.
+Forest litter, some of it quite large, was raining down atop us, banging on Shadow's roof, and threatening at times to shatter our windshield and especially vulnerable rear window.

-The falling debris and the impact vibrations accompanying them were the only non-peaceful aspects of the whole scene.
+But the falling debris and the impact vibrations accompanying it were the only non-peaceful aspects of the whole scene: what peeks I could get through gaps in the trashed foliage covering the windshield resembled an idyllic nature scene from a wall poster.

-I was afraid to get out to inspect Shadow, due to the stuff still falling from above.
-I might get conked in the head!
+I was afraid to get out to inspect Shadow, due to all the stuff still falling from above (I might get conked in the head!)

 But something wasn't right.
-Shadow at idle on even ground-- and even up a small range of inclines-- would pull ahead in drive.
-Which was where the shifter was still positioned after our tumble.
+Shadow at idle on flat ground-- and even up a small range of inclines-- would pull ahead in drive.
+Which was where the shifter was still positioned, after our tumble.

-I gave Shadow a little gas and felt resistance.
+I gave Shadow a little gas, and felt resistance.
 There was likely debris underneath us, I realized.
-I gave Shadow a little more gas than before and we lurched up by about a foot and dropped down again, fairly violently.
+I gave Shadow a little more gas than before, and we lurched up by about a foot and dropped down again, fairly violently (and with the sounds of hard stuff hitting our underside).
 Yikes!
 The drastic vertical change surprised me.
-We had to go through another two of these big hops and several more smaller ones to get disengaged from the debris pile.
+But we had to go through another two of these big hops-- and several more smaller ones-- to get disengaged from the debris pile.

-I sure hoped I hadn't damaged something vital underneath Shadow with that maneuver!
+I sure hoped I hadn't damaged something vital underneath Shadow, getting out of there!
 Engine and tranny oil pans and brake lines, to be specific.
-But the only alternative was to wait quite a while to make sure it was safe to disembark and inspect our situation in-place.
+But the only alternative had been to wait quite a while to make sure it was safe to disembark and inspect our situation in-place.

-I seemed OK myself but for my head bump and an ache in my shoulders and neck, which I think came from being so tense for so long over the past ten or fifteen minutes.
+I seemed okay myself, but for my head bump and an ache in my shoulders and neck, which I think came from being so tense for so long, over the preceding ten or fifteen minutes.

 After pushing on the emergency brake, I got out to inspect Shadow.